8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 What separates improving customer satisfaction from this customer service goal is the metrics and indicators you use to measure success.

-CSAT scores can measure your customers’ satisfaction during their time on your site.
+CSAT scores measure your customers’ satisfaction during customer interactions and their time on your site.

-On the other hand, NPS scores allow you to understand which of your customers are most likely to recommend your business to others in the future.
+On the other hand, Net Promoter Score (NPS) allows you to understand which of your customers are most likely to recommend your business to others in the future.

 The better your NPS score, the more proof you have that you’re offering the best customer service possible.